In order to achieve the best results possible from your lovely facial oils there's one simple step to be sure not to skip.

 Adding moisture before applying facial oils will benefit all skin types.
 This technique is especially beneficial for more mature skin.
-As we age our skin becomes less able to absorb the richer, thicker emollient oils which bring the most benefits to our facial oils.
-Applying them with moisture helps soften the skin, making it better able to absorb richer, thicker oils.
+As we age our skin becomes less able to absorb oils and they tend to sit on the skin and feeling too greasy

 HOW TO CREATE A PENETRATING AND HYDRATING APPLICATION OF FACIAL OILS

 Simply dampen your skin, then immediately apply 2-5 drops of facial oils to your fingertips, blending the oil and water while gently massaging into your skin.

 Now allow time for it to all soak in.
 About 10 minutes.